Skip to content

 Scan Logging and Skipping

-To speed up subsequent scans, Phinder can maintain a log of scanned files and their xxHash64 hashes using a local H2 database.
+To speed up subsequent scans, Phinder can maintain a log of scanned files and their xxHash64 hashes using a MongoDB database.

 Generating a Scan Log

-By default, using --log or --skip-unchanged will use scan (which creates scan.mv.db).
+By default, using --log or --skip-unchanged will enable the scan log using the MongoDB database specified in PHINDER_MONGODB_URI.

 java -jar phinder.jar -i /path/to/data --log